 The College of Humanities and Social Science (CHSS) Knowledge Exchange & Impact (KEI) small grants may be awarded for projects engaging with policy, professional practice, industry or community audiences, with the purpose of increasing impact of research through mutual exchange.

-Please contact the Knowledge Exchange Office at KE.Office@ed.ac.uk with any queries before you submit your application.
+Please contact the Knowledge Exchange Office at KE.Office@ed.ac.uk with any queries before you submit your application to your school.

 From summer 2014, the University of Edinburgh is sparking impact from social science research with funding from the Economic and Social Research Council (ESRC).
 Our ESRC Impact Acceleration Account (IAA) enables us to strengthen links with research users, share best practice, and together realise impact in more flexible, responsive and creative ways.
 This will be distributed by way of an ESRC Impact Grant.